 - Chapter 10 of the International Building Code (IBC) and International Fire Code (IFC)

 - Chapter 7 of the National Fire Protection Association (NFPA) 101 Life Safety Code

 - Chapter 11 of the NFPA 5000 Building Construction and Safety Code

 Additional regulations regarding the use of locks on fire rated doors can be found in Chapter 6 of the NFPA 80 Standard for Fire Doors and Other Opening Protectives.

 Koorsen Can Help

 You may need one or both types of locks on the different doors within your building.
 Hopefully, this post has provided you with the information you can use to determine if the locks you currently use for access control are adequately meeting those needs and are compliant with all the relevant codes.
 If you’re not sure, Koorsen can help.
-We have seasoned fire and security experts that can help you determine the best solution to meet your security needs while keeping you compliant with all the relevant codes.
+We have seasoned fire and commercial security systems experts that can help you determine the best solution to meet your security needs while keeping you compliant with all the relevant codes.
 Contact Koorsen today to learn more.